59 Low Growing Perennial Plants For Garden Edges and Borders

 This short perennial is an early spring blooming plant that grows in an array of colors.

 Consider planting Lungwort in areas that receive partial or full sun.
 It thrives in a range of pH levels, but you should ensure the soil remains moist.
-Lungwort grows in USDA Zones 3-8.
+Lungwort grows in zones 3-8.

 Monkey Grass